myaut/dtrace-stap-book/book/kernel/sched.md

     se:   sched tsexperiment/6305 SCHED_NORMAL
 ```

-You can conduct these experiment on your own.
+You can conduct these experiments on your own.